google/tensorstore/tensorstore/kvstore/file/index.rst

 .. note::

-   This driver is only supported on Windows 10 RS1 or later, due to its reliance of file operations with POSIX semantics.
+   This driver is only supported on Windows 10 RS1 or later, due to its reliance on file operations with POSIX semantics.